windup/windup-operator/README.md

 ## Installation

-1. We can log in the Openshift cluster using `oc login .....`
+1. We can log in the Openshift cluster using `oc login .....` .
+You will need a user with cluster-wide permissions to deploy the CRD.
 1. Move to the `src/main/resources` folder
 1. If you are installing the Operator on a cluster without the `mta` namespace , you first should create the namespace with
   `oc apply -f windup.namespace.yaml`